 4. Palomar Mountain, Cleveland National Forest

 It's tempting to call Caltech's observatory a relic of darker nights gone by, but there's still some top-notch astronomy being conducted here.
 The observatory is often open for public tours, but only during the day, so you can forget about peeping at Saturn through the 200-inch Hale telescope.
 Fortunately, the U.S. Forest Service's Observatory Campground two miles away can sate your desire to watch the skies from Palomar Mountain.
+Remember to book spots ahead of time.
 This astronomy-themed campground has special concrete pads designed for telescope setup.
 If you aren't really in the mood for sleeping out, Lake Henshaw down the road has resort lodging that often plays host to star parties.

 Midway between Palomar Mountain and Anza-Borrego, the placid mountain town of Julian is better known for its apple orchards than its starry nights.
 But Julian's night skies are dark enough that the town is actually host to an astronomy-themed bed and breakfast complete with observatory, and the annual Julian Starfest held each August by the SDAA.
+Plans are for the Starfest to return by 2022.
 But you don't need to partake of the town's burgeoning stargazing industry to enjoy the skies in town.
 There's also the nearby William Heise County Park with a quiet campground and wilderness cabins for rent.
 Or just head east on Route 78 past the bottom of the Banner grade, about 8.5 miles from town, and find a wide pullout like this one in the broad valley east of the Volcan Mountains.

 6. Mount Laguna, Cleveland National Forest

 San Diego State has operated its Mount Laguna Observatory in the county's southeastern mountains since 1968.
-The observatory holds occasional public viewing events coordinated by the Mount Laguna Observatory Associates, in which visitors can look through a 21-inch telescope designated for use by visitors and SDSU undergrads.
+While it is now temporarily closed, when open to the public, the observatory holds occasional public viewing events coordinated by the Mount Laguna Observatory Associates, in which visitors can look through a 21-inch telescope designated for use by visitors and SDSU undergrads.
 But as with Caltech's observatory farther north, you don't need to wait for one of these events to enjoy Mount Laguna's astronomical wonders.
-The U.S. Forest Service's Laguna Campground offers the same dark skies -- though you'll have to bring your own magnifying power.
+The U.S. Forest Service's Laguna Campground, which is open for booking, offers the same dark skies — though you'll have to bring your own magnifying power.

 7. Torrey Pines

 Don't have a couple hours to commit to a stargazing road trip?
 You won't see nearly as many stars from the Torrey Pines State Reserve north of La Jolla, but the Reserve offers darker skies than you might expect, given its close proximity to urban life.
-The Reserve's parking lot gates close at sunset, but open parking along the ocean side of the road doesn't get cleared out until about 11:00 p.m., our local sources tell us, which gives you plenty of time to lie on the beach looking up.
+While the visitor store and park amenities are closed, the Reserve is open with restrictions on group activities.
+Its parking lot gates close at sunset, but open parking along the ocean side of the road doesn't get cleared out until about 11:00 p.m., our local sources tell us, which gives you plenty of time to lie on the beach looking up.
 (Mind the waves and local high tide.)
-If you want to stay out later than 11:00, South Carlsbad State Beach up the road a ways does offer campsites -- but it also offers the bright lights of nearby Carlsbad.
+If you want to stay out later than 11:00, South Carlsbad State Beach up the road a ways does offer campsites — but it also offers the bright lights of nearby Carlsbad.